 We could spot most of these problems in less than 1 hour with the error detection and “Missing Pages Report” that are native to HREFLang Builder.
 It took a few hours to clean up the easier issues and reload the HREFLang XML site map.
 Once uploaded to the server and refreshed in Google Search Console, we started seeing some changes as early as the next day and within a month, the correct country page was ranking for many of the products.
 We did a recheck 3 months later and the entire region as a whole had a traffic increase of over 200%.

 Problem 4 – Agency Resistance

-The global Agency in this case was another detractor.
-They were against using XML site maps as they had a propsal to build a feature for their CMS to generate the tags in the page.
+The global Agency, in this case, was another detractor.
+They were against using XML site maps as they had a proposal to build a feature for their CMS to generate the tags in the page.
 Note, this company has 72 market sites so adding that much code to the page was crazy.
 Second, they argued that by altering the pages ranking we would severely impact traffic to Argentina and Spain.
-Argentina was getting a lot of traffic due to it ranking in many countries but the orders were low due to different country, currency and shipping costs.
+Argentina was getting a lot of traffic due to it ranking in many countries but the orders were low due to different country, currency, and shipping costs.

 Argentina traffic also increased by 160% as did revenue as more of the local people entered the site vs. from other markets.

 It was not that much effort to make this improvement.
 Yes, it identified many problems with the site and the workflow but for each problem that was fixed more improvement was realized.
 No fancy SEO techniques were required, just making sure all the signals were correct.
 By using XML site maps for the HREFLang management we get a lot of flexibility in tuning them, as well as ensuring that they are correct, maximizing overall indexing and market identification.